Gut bacteria may be involved in diabetes - ExBulletin

 Early results from an ongoing prospective study led by researchers at Cedars-Sinai suggest that one type of bacterium found in the gut may contribute to the development of type 2 diabetes, and that another type of bacterium may contribute. may protect against this disease.

-Research published in peer-reviewed journals Diabetes mellitusfound that people with higher levels of a bacterium called Coprococcus tended to have higher insulin sensitivity, while those with higher levels of the bacterial flavonifractor in their microbiome tended to have lower insulin sensitivity.
+Research published in peer-reviewed journals Diabetes mellitusfound that people with higher levels of a bacterium called Coprococcus tended to have higher insulin On the other hand, those with higher levels of bacterial flavonifractors in their microbiome tended to have lower insulin sensitivity.

-For years, researchers have sought to understand why people develop diabetes by studying the composition of the microbiome, the collection of microorganisms including fungi, bacteria, and viruses that live in the digestive tract. rice field.

-Mark Goodarzi, MD, Ph.D., director of the Endocrine Genetics Laboratory in Cedars-Sinai, is tracking and observing people at risk for diabetes to see if people with low levels of these bacteria develop the disease. is leading an ongoing study examining .
+Mark Goodarzi, MD, Ph.D., Director of the Endocrine Genetics Laboratory, Cedars-Sinai, said: ongoing research It’s about tracking and observing people at risk for diabetes to see if people with low levels of these bacteria develop the disease.

-“The big question we want to address is: did microbiome differences drive diabetes, or did diabetes drive microbiome differences?”
+“The big question we want to address is whether microbiome differences caused diabetes, or did diabetes drive microbiome differences?”
 Senior author of the study, Microbiome and Insulin Longitudinal Evaluation Study said Goodarzi, principal investigator of a multicenter study called (MILES).

-Since 2018, researchers involved in MILES have collected information from participating black and non-Hispanic white adults ages 40 to 80.
-A previous cohort study of the MILES trial found that cesarean delivery was associated with an increased risk of developing prediabetes. and diabetes.
+Since 2018, investigators involved in MILES have collected information from participating black and non-Hispanic white adults ages 40 to 80.
+Previous cohort studies The MILES trial found that delivery by caesarean section was associated with an increased risk of developing prediabetes and diabetes.

 For the latest study from this ongoing trial, researchers analyzed data from 352 people without known diabetes recruited from the Wake Forest Baptist Health System in Winston-Salem, North Carolina.